elodiebhs/space-rockets-challenge/Comments.md

 I created 2 components for drawers lauches and lauches pads.
 Took me 30 min

 #Animation
-- Added aniation in title Space Rockets
+- Added aniation in title Space Rockets using Spring React
+- Added hover on fav button using react-hover-animation -